jpetazzo/ampernetacle/README.md

 You can also log into the VMs.
 At the end of the Terraform output you should see a command that you can use to SSH into the first VM (just copy-paste the command).

+## Windows

+The `kubeconfig.tf` file currently uses UNIX-specific commands which don't work on Windows.
+(See #2.)
+I'm going to try and find a better way to get the kubeconfig file; but meanwhile, you could try to run it in WSL2.
+(Sorry!)

 ## Customization